Trousers as women's clothing: France in the 19th century

+Laws against cross-dressing and vagrancy in the United States

 Various U.S. cities, in the 19th and 20th centuries, passed legislation barring women from wearing trousers.
 Among these U.S. cities include a 1863 law passed by San Francisco's Board of Supervisors criminalising appearing in public in "a dress not belonging to his or her sex", although similar laws existed in Columbus, Ohio (passed 1848); Chicago, Illinois (passed 1851); Houston, Texas (passed 1864); Orlando, Florida (passed 1907), and approximately two dozen other US cities.
 Anti-cross-dressing laws continued to pass well into the 20th century, with Detroit, Michigan, and Miami, Florida, passing laws into the late 1950s.

 Additionally, existing laws such as anti-vagrancy statutes were pressed into service to ensure that women would dress in accord with the gender norms of the time.
 One such instance would be New York's anti-vagrancy statute of 1845, which stated that "Every person who, having his face painted, discoloured, covered or concealed, or being otherwise disguised, in a manner calculated to prevent him from being identified, shall appear in any road or public highway, or in any field, lot, wood or inclosure, may be pursued and arrested".
 This law was used to prosecute women for cross-dressing, on the grounds that their dressing outside of gender norms constituted a "disguise".
 Boston used similar anti-vagrancy laws to arrest Emma Snodgrass and her friend Harriet French in 1852.
 (Snodgrass would be arrested again in Cleveland in 1853, and French would be arrested again in New York in 1856.)
 French reportedly broke with convention in order to pursue job opportunities open only to men: she claimed to the New York Daily Times that she could "get more wages" dressed as a man.

 Anti-vagrancy laws were also used to arrest Jennie Westbrook in New York, in 1882 and 1883.
 Westbrook's case was said at the time to have "awakened deep interest" among the public, as it was understood that she was attempting to "escape from that bondage [to] which social laws have subjected the sex".
 Like Harriet French in Boston, Westbrook identified work opportunities as her reason for cross-dressing: "Her excuse was that she could make $20 a week in her disguise, while as a 'saleslady' in a fashionable store the pay would be only one-third that amount."